Sir Richard Hoare, 2nd Baronet: Career and personal life

 Hoare was born in Barnes, Surrey, and was descended from Sir Richard Hoare, Lord Mayor of London, the founder of the family banking business, Hoare's Bank.
 His parents were Sir Richard Hoare, 1st Baronet (1735–1787) and Anne Hoare (1737–1759).
 He was educated at preparatory school at Mr. Devis's school, Wandsworth, and afterwards at Samuel Glasse's school at Greenford, and was taught the Classics by the Rev. Joseph Eyre.

 In 1783 Hoare married Hester, daughter of William Lyttelton, 1st Baron Lyttelton.
 In 1785 he inherited the large Stourhead estate in Wiltshire from his grandfather, Henry Hoare II, which enabled him to pursue his interests including the archaeological studies for which he had already shown an inclination.
 His inheritance came with the condition that he left the family's banking business, since Henry Hoare II wished to ensure the survival of the estate if the family's other business suffered eventual hardships.
 In 1785, Hoare's wife died following the birth of their second child, who also died.
 Having lost his wife and previous career, he embarked on a continental tour to France, Italy and Switzerland.
 In 1786 he purchased Glastonbury Tor and funded the restoration of the church tower on it.

 He succeeded to the baronetcy in 1787, and in 1788 made a second continental tour, the record of his travels appearing in 1815 and 1819 under the titles Recollections Abroad and A Classical Tour through Italy and Sicily.
 He took numerous views during his travels in the form of sketches from which he later produced mainly sepia wash drawings, along with a smaller number of watercolours.
 His tutor John 'Warwick' Smith, and the painter Francis Nicholson, were also commissioned to produce coloured reductions from some of his continental sketches.
 Bound in volumes, many of these were dispersed in the Stourhead sales of the 1880s.

 A journey through Wales was followed by a translation of the Itinerarium Cambriae and of the Descriptio Cambriae of Gerald of Wales, with Hoare adding notes and a life of Gerald to his translation.
 This work was first published in 1804, and was subsequently revised by Thomas Wright (1810–1877) in 1863.
 Hoare's further Tour in Ireland was published in 1807.

 Hoare was elected a Fellow of the Royal Society in 1792 and was also a Fellow of the Society of Antiquaries of London.
 He was appointed High Sheriff of Wiltshire for 1805.
 In 1825, Hoare donated his collection of Italian works on topography and history to the British Museum.

-Sir Richard Colt Hoare was an avid plant collector and loved Pelargoniums but also Rhododendrons.
+Sir Richard Colt Hoare was an avid plant collector and loved Pelargoniums and Rhododendrons.